 - 1 cup mashed ripe bananas (about 2-3 bananas)

 - ½ teaspoon milk

-- In a medium bowl, whisk oil with the sugars and maple syrup.
+In a medium bowl, whisk oil with the sugars and maple syrup.
 Add eggs and whisk.
 Add bananas, yogurt and vanilla extract and mix.
 Add dry ingredients and fold just until combined.
 Do not overmix.
 The resulting batter is thick.

 Fill the donut pan.
 You may find it is easier to pipe the batter into the pan using a pastry bag or cut Ziploc bag.
 Each donut can be filled halfway.
 Bake for 3 minutes and then reduce the oven temperature to 350F/180C.
-Continue to bake for an additional 12-17 minutes, until a toothpick inserted into the center of the muffin comes out clean.
+Continue to bake for an additional 12-15 minutes, until a toothpick inserted into the center of the donut comes out clean.
 Cool for 5-10 minutes and then move to a wire rack to cool completely.